mtmarco87/calculator-asm/README.md

 - **32 bytes (256-bit)**: `yword`, `DY`, `RESY`.
 - **64 bytes (512-bit)**: `zword`, `DZ`, `RESZ`.

+### Tools

+- **Windows Calculator**: The default Windows Calculator has a "Programmer Mode" that can be extremely useful for assembly programming.
+Use it to perform quick binary, hexadecimal, and decimal calculations.

+### Debugging

+- **[x64dbg](https://x64dbg.com/)**: A powerful debugger for Windows x86/x64 applications.
+It is highly recommended for debugging and reverse engineering assembly code.

 ## Acknowledgments

 Special thanks to the following resources and individuals for their guidance and inspiration: